ietf-wg-alto/draft-ietf-alto-path-vector/motivation.md

-Specifically, the coefficient matrix on the left hand side is the transposition of the matrix directly derived from the path vector part, and the right-hand-side vector is directly derived from the property part.
+Specifically, the coefficient matrix on the left hand side is the transposition of the matrix directly derived from the path vector part, and the right-hand-side vector is directly derived from the property map part.
 Thus, the bandwidth constraints of the data transfers are as follows:

     x1 + x2 <= 10 Gbps (ane1),